Helpdesk Training Article

 1.9 Where Cambridge English permits a school to use its branding, this is not authorisation to act on behalf of Cambridge English but only in connection with the licensing of Cambridge English exams and subject to specific approval and regulations regarding such licensing and branding.

-1.11 Wherever possible, Cambridge English makes arrangements for candidates with special requirements (e.g., extra time or modified papers).
-Enquiries about these arrangements must be made through Centres as soon as possible, as Cambridge English needs to receive special arrangements requests from Centres by the scheduled deadlines.
+1.11 Cambridge English has some arrangements for candidates with access/special requirements (e.g., extra time or modified papers) and the Centre will apply approved arrangements on the exam day.
+Enquiries about these arrangements must be made through Centres as soon as possible, to enable them to prepare and to meet the specific deadlines.

-1.16 The candidate must inform their Centre at the time of registration if they intend to use the exam for immigration purposes and, where possible, also provide their passport/ID number.
+1.16 The candidate must inform their Centre at the time of registration if they intend to use the exam for immigration purposes and provide the ID number from an ID that the relevant immigration authority will accept.
+The candidate must present the same ID on the exam day.

 2 Photo ID

-2.4 If a candidate does not bring their ID on the exam day, the Centre may not allow them to take the exam, or they may not receive a result.
+2.3 If a candidate does not bring their ID on the exam day, the Centre may not allow them to take the exam, or they may not receive a result.

 3 Electronic items